Donkey Kong Bananza: Post-release

 On September 12, 2025, Nintendo released a patch with gameplay adjustments, alongside a demo on the Nintendo eShop.
-On September 19, Nintendo released nine tracks from the Bananza soundtrack for streaming on the Nintendo Music service, as well as Bananza-themed profile pictures for Nintendo Switch Online subscribers.
+On September 19, Nintendo released nine tracks from the Bananza soundtrack for streaming on the Nintendo Music service; the full soundtrack was released on July 17, 2026.
+Bananza was one of the games in DK Challenge, a June–September 2026 event for NSO subscribers to complete objectives in Donkey Kong games to obtain digital trading cards.

 Downloadable content

 Nintendo released paid downloadable content (DLC), DK Island and Emerald Rush, on September 12.
 It adds DK Island, the setting of previous Donkey Kong games, as an explorable area, and Emerald Rush, a roguelike mode in which the player collects emeralds for Void Kong, as well as new clothing and collectible statues.
 Limited-time Emerald Rush events, beginning on October 28, feature special challenges to unlock new character statues.
+Nintendo added Super Mario-themed crossover content in June 2026 as part of its marketing campaign for the 40th anniversary of Super Mario Bros.
+(1985).

 According to Metacritic, the DLC received "mixed or average reviews".
-IGN described the DLC as "a pretty irresistible proposition for Donkey Kong fans and retro gamers in general" for the Easter eggs referencing Donkey Kongs history and praised Emerald Rush as refreshing and adding replay value.
-However, the DLC received criticism for its 20 price, which critics and players considered excessive given its relatively limited size.
-While Eurogamer and TechRadar enjoyed the DLC, they questioned why it was not included at launch or released for free.
+IGN described it as "irresistible" for fans of Donkey Kong and retro games for the Easter eggs referencing Donkey Kongs history, and said Emerald Rush was refreshing and added replay value.
+However, the DLC received criticism for its 20 price, which critics and players considered excessive given its size.
+While Eurogamer and TechRadar enjoyed the DLC, they questioned why it was not included at launch or released free.